 * If you want to learn more about pre-writing activities, you won’t want to miss this article from Teaching Mama.

-The more Chinese characters your children get to see daily, the easier it will be for them to learn writing Chinese characters.
+The more Chinese characters your children get to see every day, the easier it will be for them to learn how to write them.

 Be an Example

 Imagine how powerful it will be for your children to watch you practice writing Chinese or calligraphy.

 What a great message you are sending to your child by being their example.

 Tips #2: Recognizing Chinese Characters’ Structure through Reading

 - Pick out some common words that often appear, read it again and again.
 After that, you can cover the words and test your child.

 - You also can tell them a little bit about these characters by explaining its meaning, radicals, and strokes.